Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Self-supervised CT benchmark

 A separate neural network was trained for each combination of method and dataset.
 The same U-Net architecture \cite{ronneberger2015u} was used in all methods, except that the depth and number of channels were selected based on the image resolution of each dataset to limit the GPU memory use.
 They were chosen so that at the maximum depth, the resolution and number of channels of the layers were roughly the same between the datasets.
 On the limited-angle 2DeteCT dataset, the network depth was 7, and the number of channels in the first layer was 8.
 On the complete 2$\times$ downscaled 2DeteCT dataset, the network depth was 6, and the number of channels in the first layer was 16.
 On the foam datasets, the network depth was 4, and the number of channels in the first layer was 64.

 The optimizer was the ADAM optimizer \cite{kingma2017adammethodstochasticoptimization} with a learning rate of 0.01 and no weight decay.
 The batch size was 4, which was achieved by parallel training on 4 GPUs (4x Nvidia TITAN X 12GB, 4x Nvidia GTX 1080Ti 11GB, or 4x Nvidia RTX 2080Ti 11GB).
 Training was stopped after 1000 epochs or when no improvement was observed on the validation loss for 250 epochs.
 The network weights with the best validation loss were used for inference.
-PyTorch \cite{paszke2017automatic} and PyTorch Lightning \cite{falcon_2024_10779019} were used for the training, and the projection matrix $A$ was implemented using Tomosipo \cite{hendriksen2021tomosipo}.
+PyTorch \cite{paszke2017automatic} and PyTorch Lightning \cite{falcon_2024_10779019} were used for the training, and the projection operator $A$ was implemented in a differentiable and matrix-free manner using Tomosipo \cite{hendriksen2021tomosipo}.